bomonike/bomonike.github.io/2016-07-11-python-coding.md

    | 100 | 4950 |
    | 1000 | 499500 |

-* (n<super>k</superg>) is called "Polynomial time" to group run times which do not increase faster than n<super>k</super> above, and other higher degree polynomials (like n<super>3</super>).
+* n<super>k</superg> - such as n<super>3</super> and higher degree polynomials are called "Polynomial time" to group run times which do not increase faster than n<super>k</super>.

 * "Superpolynomial time" describes any run time that increase faster than n<super>k</super>, below:

 * (2<super>n</super>) <strong>exponential time</strong> occurs when a algorithm looks at every permutation of values, such as all possible value which brute-force guessing passwords.
 For example, 28 to the power of 8 is when guessing 8 positions of 28 alphanumatic characters.
 When 10 number values and special characters are added for 98 possible values, it's 98 to the power of 8, a very large number.

-* (n!) <strong>factorial time</strong>
+Such are considered "unreasonable" to make it harder to brute-force guess.

+* (n!) <strong>factorial time</strong> (such as 1 X 2 X 3 X 5) - the product of all positive integers less than or equal to n.
+Used to analyze permutations and combinations.
+Factorials <a target="_blank" href="https://www.khanacademy.org/computing/ap-computer-science-principles/algorithms-101/evaluating-algorithms/e/comparing-run-time-efficiencies">determine the number of possible topping combinations</a>.

+The asymptope is when a number reaches an extremely large number that is essentially infinite.

 <a target="_blank" href="https://www.youtube.com/watch?v=umLZphwA-dw">VIDEO</a>: "Compiled Python is FAST"
 by $200/hour https://dougmercer.dev